abishekrider/Free-Security-eBooks/README.md

 # Free Security eBooks
 [![Build Status](https://travis-ci.org/Hack-with-Github/Free-Security-eBooks.svg?branch=master)](https://travis-ci.org/Hack-with-Github/Free-Security-eBooks)

-A curated list of free Security and Pentesting related E-Books available on the Internet. ghvhgytcv
+A curated list of free Security and Pentesting related E-Books available on the Interneihbdzesd ghvhgytcv
 If you want to contribute to this list (please do), send a pull request.
 All contributors will be recognized and appreciated.